 Wear and tear of the spinal bones (vertebrae) and the discs between the vertebrae is a common cause or recurring or persistent neck pain in older people.
 This is sometimes called cervical spondylosis.

 However, most people over the age of 50 have some degree of degeneration (spondylosis) without getting neck pain.
-See separate leaflet called Cervical Spondylosis for details.
+See separate leaflet called Cervical Spondylosis for more details.

-When the root of a nerve is pressed on or damaged as it comes out from the spinal cord in the neck (cervical) region, the condition is known as cervical radiculopathy.
+When the root of a nerve is pressed on or damaged as it comes out from your spinal cord in your neck (cervical) region, the condition is known as cervical radiculopathy.
 As well as neck pain, there are symptoms such as loss of feeling (numbness), pins and needles, pain and weakness in parts of an arm supplied by the nerve.
 These other symptoms may actually be the main symptoms rather than neck pain.

 The common causes of a radiculopathy are cervical spondylosis and a prolapsed disc.
-(A prolapsed disc is sometimes called a 'slipped disc', but the disc does not actually slip.
+(A prolapsed disc is sometimes called a 'slipped disc' but the disc does not actually slip.
 What happens is that part of the inner softer area of the disc bulges out (prolapses) through the outer harder part of the disc, pressing on the nerve as it passes out of the vertebra.)

-These include rheumatoid arthritis, bone disorders, infections, cancers, and serious injuries that damage the vertebrae, spinal cord or nerves in the neck.
+These include rheumatoid arthritis, bone disorders, infections, cancers and serious injuries that damage the vertebrae, spinal cord or nerves in the neck.